TafariD/Banaenae/status_report2.md

-#Status Report One - April 17th
+#Status Report 2 - April 17th

 ###What we have accomplished this week:
 * Migrated our html markup and all code to node.js platform using .ejs templates